-Council will commence the baiting program in mid-August 2020.
-Bait stations will be moved around the corridor and associated temporary fencing will remain in place for approximately four weeks, while the baiting and monitoring is undertaken.
-If required at the completion of the baiting, Council may also undertake fumigation and will remove the rabbit warrens (using machinery) to prevent rabbits recolonising in the area.
+Bait stations will be moved around the corridor and associated temporary fencing will remain in place, while the baiting and monitoring is undertaken.
+If required at the completion of the baiting, Council may also remove the rabbit warrens (using machinery) to prevent rabbits recolonising in the area.